-During the year ended November 30, 2010 the Corporation funded a long-term deposit of \$25,050.
+During the three months ended February 28, 2010 the Corporation funded a long-term deposit of \$25,050.
 This is a security deposit on its Logan River sand and gravel SML, which is refundable February 9, 2020 at the expiry of the lease.
-During the fourth quarter of November 30, 2010 the Corporation retroactively reclassified prepaid gravel from long-term deposits to prepaid expenses.

-K. FINANCING ACTIVITIES
+J. FINANCING ACTIVITIES